erikreedstrom/rails-logical-view/README.md

 Although controllers may define a single view context module, the controller will also lookup its layout and additionally include a corresponding context if it has been defined.

 These typically are located under `view_contexts/layouts` and are namespaced under `Layouts`.
-There main use is to provide layout-wide functionality common to multiple views.
+Their main use is to provide layout-wide functionality common to multiple views.

 **view_contexts/layouts/application_view_context.rb**